For info on the thematic structure, see the introduction page.

 2.142 Odysseus' 2 speeches

 Odysseus addresses two audiences.
-The first are 'kings and prominent men', the second the 'common people'.
+The first are "kings and prominent men", the second the "common people".
+This last category means the other warriors, not the non-warrior rabble that is (almost) outside the scope of the Iliad.
 This corresponds to the double-layered rhetoric of the Iliad.
 More on this here.

 2.211 Thersites, Odysseus' intervention

-Thersites, the other side of Achilles, gets beaten with the sceptre just like the people in Odysseus' 'speech to commoners' (Il 2.198-).
+Thersites, the other side of Achilles, gets beaten with the sceptre just like the people in Odysseus' "speech to commoners" (Il 2.198-).
 He and Achilles could be connected with the concept of "pharmakos", the scapegoat (sacrifice).
 Probably the Homer's public would notice this connection.
-The Patroclus story clarifies to us what the "sacrifice" entails.
+The Patrocles story clarifies to us what the "sacrifice" entails.
 More about this here.

 2.216 Thersites